 Abstract (max 150 words)

 The resources available for conserving biodiversity are limited, and so protected areas need to be established in places that will achieve objectives for minimal cost.
-Two of the main approaches to solving systematic conservation planning problems are Simulated Annealing (SA) and Integer linear programming (ILP).
-Using a case study of conservation planning in British Columbia, Canada, we compare the cost-effectiveness and processing times of both approaches.
-Using ILP algorithms resulted in cost savings ranging from 12 to 30% compared to SA.
-The best ILP solver we used was on average 1071 times faster than the SA algorithm tested.
+Two of the main algorithms [I would use “algorithms” OR “approaches” consistently throughout – not both] for solving systematic conservation planning problems are Simulated Annealing (SA) and Integer linear programming (ILP).
+Using a case study in British Columbia, Canada, we compare the cost-effectiveness and processing times of both approaches.
+Plans for expanding protected area systems based on ILP algorithms were 12 to 30% cheaper than plans by SA.
+The best ILP solver we examined was, on average, 1071 times faster than the SA algorithm tested.
 One practical advantage of using ILP over SA is that the analysis does not require calibration, saving even more time.
 Given the performance of ILP solvers, they can be used to generate conservation plans in real-time during stakeholder meetings and can facilitate rapid sensitivity analysis, making the conservation planning process more interactive.

 Introduction